Trace-free characters and abelian knot contact homology I: Application of the trace-free slice to abelian knot contact homology

 \subsection{Ng's conjecture and ghost characters of a knot}

-Proposition \ref{contact-F2K} gives us a key to the conjecture given by L. Ng in \cite{Ng2} concerned with degree 0 abelian knot contact homology and the character variety of the 2-fold branched covering of $\S^3$ branched along a knot.
-We will explain this below.
+Proposition \ref{contact-F2K} provides insight into the conjecture proposed by Ng in \cite{Ng2} concerning the relationship between degree 0 abelian knot contact homology and the character variety of the 2-fold branched cover of $\S^3$ branched along a knot.
+We briefly recall the relevant constructions below.